 Inside the tower is a modern and well present museum.
 Additional renovations in 1997 added an elevator and other modern conveniences.
 We took our time wandering through and some of our favourite exhibits were:

-Level 3 – A full scale replica of the Golden Tea Room.
+Level 3 – A full-scale replica of the Golden Tea Room.
 I’m fascinated with the tea ceremony, Hideyoshi was obsessed with gold.
 He had his entire tea room gold clad, from the walls, ceiling and pillars to the tea service itself.
-I’m left wondering what his highly respected tea ceremony master, Sen Rikyu , made of this break with the understated subtlety of the zen tradition.
-His own tea bowl designs were rustic in their simplicity embodying the concept of wabi (bring simplicity intentionally into daily living) and sabi (an appreciation of the old, worn and imperfect).
+I’m left wondering what his highly respected tea ceremony master, Sen Rikyu, made of this break with the understated subtlety of the zen tradition.
+His own tea bowl designs were rustic in their simplicity embodying the concept of wabi (bringing simplicity intentionally into daily living) and sabi (an appreciation of the old, worn and imperfect).

 Level 8 – The observation deck certainly isn’t one of the highest points in Osaka today but you get an idea of the impressive vantage point it would have given the soldiers of the vast plains surrounding it.